 Always remember that text element optimization isn’t a one-time deal.
 You must continually evaluate your app’s text and improve it if you want to consistently rank well in the Apple App and Google Play stores.

-Lastly, don’t stop with the title, subtitle, and description.
-If you’re looking to improve your conversion rates in the App Store & Google Play store, focus on the most impactful elements such as the app store videos, screenshots, and icon.
+Lastly, don’t stop with the app title, subtitle, and description.
+If you’re looking to improve your conversion rates in the App Store & Google Play store, focus on the most impactful elements such as the app store screenshots, videos, and icon.
 Take a look through the Storemaven academy to find all these guides and many more.